svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 After writing down the [overview of lispBM](../lispbm_current_status/index.html), some possible simplifications was spotted.
-During this refactoring I also noticed a case of violating property 1.
+While refactoring these I also noticed a case of violating property 1.
 The code that evaluates the `PROGN` functionality was written in a way that led to ever-growing memory use if involved in a infinite recursion.
 For example: